Nollili/learning-notes/docs/senior_growth/Web_Performance/What_is_TTFI_(Time_to_first_interaction)._How_can_we_improve_TTFI.md

 ```
 Or use frameworks that prioritize event binding early (e.g., Preact Signals).

+---

-6. Remove or Optimize Third-Party Scripts
+### 6. **Remove or Optimize Third-Party Scripts**
-Load them asynchronously or after interaction.
+- Load them asynchronously or after interaction.

-Use Google Tag Manager or defer marketing scripts.
+- Use Google Tag Manager or defer marketing scripts.

-Consider replacing blocking embeds (YouTube, maps) with placeholders or click-to-load patterns.
+- Consider replacing blocking embeds (YouTube, maps) with placeholders or click-to-load patterns.

+---

-7. Use Web Workers for Heavy Computation
+### 7. **Use Web Workers for Heavy Computation**
 Move CPU-intensive logic off the main thread:

 ```js